 The team at Whitespark have great local knowledge, good reputations and know the citation market well.
 They provide good customer service which is what some local businesses want and need.
 They cater to agencies and enterprise businesses.
 They charge more per submission than other services (e.g. 33-66% more than BrightLocal for Manual Submissions and 114% more than BrightLocal for Data Aggregator Submissions).

 Compare features and pricing of Whitespark & BrightLocal

 Founded in 2014 and based in India, Synup offers both local search reporting and local listing management, although their primary focus and billing structure is focused is on local listings.

 They automatically submit to 69 sites in their network.
-Most of their sites are US-centric – although some sites, like Facebook, Google Local, and Factual, are international.
+Most of their sites are US-centric – although some sites, like Facebook, Google Local, and Foursquare, are international.